Get started with Amazon EKS – AWS Management Console and AWS CLI - Amazon EKS

 Before starting this tutorial, you must install and configure the following tools and resources that you need to create and manage an Amazon EKS cluster.

 • kubectl – A command line tool for working with Kubernetes clusters.
-For more information, see Installing or updating kubectl.
+For more information, see Set up kubectl and eksctl.

 • Required IAM permissions – The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles, service linked roles, AWS CloudFormation, a VPC, and related resources.
 For more information, see Actions, resources, and condition keys for Amazon Elastic Kubernetes Service and Using service-linked roles in the IAM User Guide.
 You must complete all steps in this guide as the same user.
 To check the current user, run the following command: